Flet/SublimeLinter-contrib-standard/README.md

 ## Automatic Formatting

-Automatic formatting is not a task for a Linter.
-However it can be provided by the [StandardFormat](https://packagecontrol.io/packages/StandardFormat) package.
+Automatic formatting is not a task for a linter.
+However, it can be provided by the [StandardFormat](https://packagecontrol.io/packages/StandardFormat) package.

 ## Contributing